jakecrowley/JoyconDecaMoveEmulator/README.md

 3. Connect Joycon to PC via Bluetooth.

-4. Run DecaMoveEmulator.exe
-If com0com is not installed, it will instruct you to install it.
+4. Run DecaMoveEmulator.exe, If com0com is not installed, it will instruct you to install it.
 Once you get to "Choose components" ensure that CNCA0 <-> CNCB0 is UNCHECKED.
-Press enter to continue running once the installation is complete.
+Press enter to continue running once the installation is completed.

 5. SteamVR should start automatically, launch any compatible game from DecaHub.